mwlih28/Mc-manage-panel/README.md

 ![Stars](https://img.shields.io/github/stars/mwlih28/mc-manage-panel?style=flat)
 ![Last Commit](https://img.shields.io/github/last-commit/mwlih28/mc-manage-panel)

+> ⚠️ **This project is under active development.** Core features work, but expect rough edges, breaking changes, and missing polish.
+Not yet recommended for production use without testing in your own environment first.
+Feedback and bug reports are very welcome.

 Manage Minecraft and other game servers from a web UI — with a Wings daemon on each node, real-time console, resource monitoring, and full admin controls.

 ---